lmaughan921/experience-manager-brand-portal.en/help/using/browse-assets-brand-portal.md

 Overview option is available to non-admin users (Editors, Viewers, Guest users) to view Asset Properties of selected assets/folders.
 The Overview option is visible:

-1. In the toolbar at the top on selecting an asset/folder.
+* in the toolbar at the top on selecting an asset/folder.
-2. In the drop-down on selecting the Rail Selector.
+* in the drop-down on selecting the rail Selector.

-On selecting the Overview option while an asset/folder is selected, users can see the title, path, and time of asset creation.
+On selecting the [!UICONTROL Overview] option while an asset/folder is selected, users can see the title, path, and time of asset creation.
 Whereas, on asset detail page selecting Overview option lets the users see metadata of the asset.

 ![](assets/overview-option.png)